finos/tracdap/doc/modelling/tutorial/using_data.rst

 absolute paths for model inputs and outputs in a job config.
 This is part of how the TRAC D.A.P. framework operates, data is always accessed from a storage location, with locations defined in the system config.

-The model parameters are also set in the job config, in the same way as the previous tutorial.
+The model parameters are also set in the job config, in the same way as in :doc:`hello_world`.

 .. literalinclude:: ../../../examples/models/python/config/using_data.yaml
     :caption: config/using_data.yaml